-While these incidents do not carry a significant risk in themselves, the knock on impact of our resources being committed to responding calls that turn out to be false alarms means that they may not be available to respond to another, more serious incident.
+While these incidents do not carry a significant risk in themselves, the impact of our resources responding to calls that turn out to be false alarms means that they may not be available to respond to another, more serious incident.
 This can mean that we have to send a resource from further away, extending the time that it takes us to arrive at the incident.

-Occupants of buildings where there are repeat false alarms become comlacent, and may be at risk if there were to be a real fire.
+Occupants of buildings where there are repeat false alarms become complacent, and may be at risk if there were to be a real fire.